munificent/craftinginterpreters/book/calls-and-functions.md

 ^code is-native (1 before, 1 after)

-Assuming that returns true, this macro extracts the C function pointer from a Value representing a native function:
+Assuming that returns true, this macro extracts the C function pointer from a Value representing a native function.

 ^code as-native (1 before, 1 after)